MartinsOnuoha/vue-harlem-cart/README.md

 # Vue x Harlem Sample

 This is a demo application using Harlem as an alternative store in Vue3.
-Try it Out [HERE](http://vue-harlem.surge.sh/)
+Try it Out [HERE](http://vue-harlem.surge.sh/).

+[Here's a step by step guide](https://devjavu.space/post/a-practical-guide-to-harlem/) on how to set it up.

 ![image](https://cdn-images-1.medium.com/max/1600/1*s3yyIyvI17HViOFLtDFANw.gif)